Outspoken general named Trump's top security adviser

 One subject on which Trump and McMaster could soon differ is Russia.
 McMaster shares the consensus view among the U.S. national security establishment that Russia is a threat and an antagonist to the United States, while the man whom McMaster is replacing, retired Lieutenant General Michael Flynn, appeared to view it more as a potential geopolitical partner.

-Trump in has expressed a willingness to engage with Russia more than his predecessor, Barack Obama.
+Trump in the past has expressed a willingness to engage with Russia more than his predecessor, Barack Obama.

 Flynn was fired as national security adviser on Feb.
 13 after reports emerged that he had misled Vice President Mike Pence about speaking to Russia's ambassador to the United States about U.S. sanctions before Trump's inauguration.